graceland54/projectUpper/README.md

-# projectUpper
+# Project Name projectUpper
+# Description
-This project is designed for web development INFO
+This project is designed for web development INFO.
+You can navigate through the navbar for more interesting informations.
+## Build with
+HTML
+CSS
+# Live Demo
+This is a live demo
+# Author
+Eric Yohanna
+Grace Mba
+## Twitter
+@Emshelmbula
+@Gracemba
+# Acknowlegedment
+github:@Gnwin
+github:@Chioma
+github:@hub_mic
+github:@homefrontstartup
+## Support
+You can always get support by contacting us through our social media handles